 - Reinstating the underlying zoning in the deferred matters area of Showground Station Precinct until precinct planning for the Cattai Creek West area is complete.

 - Introducing boundary retaining walls as development not requiring consent, subject to a set of criteria.

-The exhibition period will commence on Friday 10 July, 2020 with submissions received until Friday 7 August, 2020.
+The exhibition period commenced on Friday 10 July, 2020 with submissions received until Friday 7 August, 2020.
 Due to Government time frames for the finalisation of this planning proposal, late submissions will not be able to be considered.

-A dedicated phone number (02) 9843 0597 has been provided where you can discuss the proposal with our LEP 2020 team any time during regular business hours.
-We appreciate that everyone is busy and that it isn’t always possible to call during business hours, so to ensure you have an opportunity to ask questions, we are providing the following out of hours phone sessions:
+A dedicated phone number was provided to discuss the proposal with our LEP 2020 team any time during regular business hours.
+We appreciate that everyone is busy and that it isn’t always possible to call during business hours, so to ensure you have an opportunity to ask questions, we provided the following out of hours phone sessions:

 |Out-of-Hours Phone Sessions